iterative/dvc.org/static/docs/commands-reference/add.md

 - `-h`, `--help` - prints the usage/help message, and exit.

-- `-q`, `--quiet` - does not write anything to standard output.
+- `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if no problems arise, otherwise 1.

 - `-v`, `--verbose` - displays detailed tracing information.